Caripson/ProML/docs/ci_cd_friendly.md

 Next, the pipeline can run checks related to governance and security.
 *   **Action:** A custom script or tool scans the prompt's `POLICIES` and `META` blocks.
 *   **Checks:**
-    *   Does the prompt import the mandatory company-wide `base-policies.prompt`?
+    *   Does the prompt import the mandatory company-wide `base-policies.proml`?
     *   If `risk_class` is `high`, has a user with the `@security-officer` role approved the change?
     *   Does the prompt use any deprecated or forbidden tools?
 *   **Outcome:** Failure stops the pipeline and may notify the security team.